bestie/objective-ruby-style-guide/README.md

 ### Parentheses

-Always use paretheses when defining or calling method that has arguments.
+Always use paretheses when defining or calling a method which has arguments.

 Never use paretheses when the method has no arguments.